RedHatWorkshops/quay-workshop/content/labs/0006-networking-networkd.md

 There are three types of configuration files.
 They all use a format similar to systemd unit files.

-.network files.
-They will apply a network configuration for a matching device .netdev files.
-They will create a virtual network device for a matching environment .link files.
+`.network` files.
+They will apply a network configuration for a matching device `.netdev` files.
+They will create a virtual network device for a matching environment `.link` files.
 When a network device appears, udev will look for the first matching .link file

-symlink it to /dev/null
 the * joker can be used in VALUE (e.g en* will match any Ethernet device)